Defense stymies a young offense

 Following the completion of his NFL career, Rattay spent two seasons playing for the UFL's Locomotives where he served as the backup in 2010 and the starter in 2011 before suffering a season-ending injury.

-This past season Rattay spent the year as the wide receivers coach for the franchise.
+In 2012 Rattay spent the year as the wide receivers coach for the franchise.

 Rattay earned his bachelor's degree from Louisiana Tech in 2001.